 - Qualify your answers when appropriate – if you are asked questions that involve “all” or “every” it is certainly acceptable to qualify your answers.
 “That’s all I can remember sitting here today” or “I would defer to my medical records” are examples of qualifying your answers.

 - Be careful with time and distance– be careful estimating distances and how long something may have taken unless you are sure of the answer.
+Defense lawyers will always try to get you to guess the time and distance if you were hurt in a car accident and bring a claim.

 - Keep your answers as short as possible.
 “Yes”, “no” and “I do not recall” are all good answers.